How to Have a Romantic Valentine's day on a Budget

 • Love coupons: Make a booklet of coupons offering things like a massage, breakfast in bed, or a chore-free day.

-• Memory scrapbook: Compile photos you can print out at Snapfish and Photobox, as well as notes and mementos from your relationship in a handmade scrapbook.
+• Memory scrapbook: Compile photos you can print out at Snapfish and Photobox, as well as notes and mementoes from your relationship in a handmade scrapbook.

 • Write a love letter: A heartfelt letter expressing your feelings can be more meaningful than an expensive gift.